jpalardy/vim-slime/README.md

 ConEmu console server HWND

     This is what you put in the -GuiMacro flag.
-It will be "0" if you didn't put anything, adressing the active tab/split of the first found ConEmu window.
+It will be "0" if you didn't put anything, addressing the active tab/split of the first found ConEmu window.

 By default the windows clipboard is used to pass the text to ConEmu.
 If you experience issues with this, make sure the `conemuc` executable is in your